bovsunovsky/serialize-study-library/README.md

 This is a study project based on  Default Project
 ===============
-This is a study serialize project.
+This is a study serialize library.

 Installation
 ------------